-Figure 5.c) shows an example of a metallic pattern that we obtained by laser-ablation of a palladium substrate.
+Figure 5 c) shows an example of a metallic pattern that we obtained with the laser-ablation of a palladium substrate.
 In this experiment, the substrate surface was snake-scanned with two alternating interference patterns generated by driving a single piezoelectric pair at the acoustic frequencies of 1.2 MHz and 1.8 MHz, respectively.
 This strategy resulted in two closely periodic microstructures (aligned with the interference pattern) with periods of 2.1 µm and 2.9 µm, respectively.
-Interestingly, AFM measurements, Figure 5.d), on a fraction of these structures reveal the existence of periodic nanoripples (width ~ 250 nm and period ~ 500 nm) orthogonal to the interference pattern.
-Also known as laser-induced periodic surface structures or LIPSS, they are of great interest for industrial applications such as structural coloration, control of surface wetting, engineering bacterial and cellular proliferation on substrate, or optimization of the tribology of a surface [35]–[39].
+Interestingly, the AFM measurements in Figure 5 d), on a fraction of these structures, reveal the existence of periodic nanoripples (width ~ 250 nm and period ~ 500 nm) orthogonal to the interference pattern.
+Also known as laser-induced periodic surface structures or LIPSS, they are of great interest for industrial applications such as structural coloration, control of surface wetting, engineering bacterial and cellular proliferation on substrates, and optimisation of the tribology of a surface [35]-[39].

 Conclusion